|

 to the former member of Change, Jeff Bova, High fashion started

-turned to reality and High fashion split up.
-Rumor has it though;
+it turned to reality and High fashion split up.
+Rumor has

 After